Overview

 Import a file with Junit XML test results to Xray, and customize fields on corresponding Test issues

-- Create a Test Execution and assign it to a given Jira project, or release (i.e. project's FixVersion).
+- create a Test Execution and assign to a given Jira project, release (i.e. project's FixVersion)

 The testExecInfo.json